File Transfers¶

 | paused | Job is put on hold. | YES |

-| failed | Job has failed for some reason and might retry automatically at a later point, check logs for clues. | |
+| failed | Job has failed and may retry automatically later.
+Check logs for details. | |

 | aborted | Job has been aborted. | YES |

-| done | Job is done executing all its tasks. | YES |
+| done | Job has executed all tasks. | YES |

 - 1 This status can be set with a modify call (see below)